How to Apply for a Job In-Person

 When you are applying for jobs in-person, it's important to be prepared for a quick interview to take place as soon as you hand in your application.

 Be prepared to answer interview questions about your employment history and education, including questions about why you want to work at the company and why you are qualified for the job.
+Also know when you're available to work in case you're offered the position, and the hiring manager wants to know when you can start.

-Follow Up After Applying for a Job In Person
+Follow Up After Applying for a Job In-Person

 When you apply for jobs in person, see if you can get a business card from the store manager or hiring manager.
 Then follow up with a thank you note or email message thanking them for considering your application.